Italian education minister resigns over lack of funding | DW | 25.12.2019

 Read more: Italy plans mandatory climate change lessons for schools

-Fioramonti's departure comes after failing to obtain the extra €3 billion ($3.3 billion) he insisted were needed to improve the country's schools and universities.
+Fioramonti's departure comes after failing to obtain the extra €3 billion ($3.3 billion) he insisted was needed to improve the country's schools and universities.

 In September, shortly after the coalition government of the Five Star Movement (M5S) and the center-left Democratic Party was sworn in, Fioramonti threatened to walk away.
 He said he would quit unless education spending was raised by €3 billion ($3.3 billion) in next year's budget.